 The District has experienced steady enrollment in the last few years, and it appears that enrollment will remain steady for the next few years.
 Overall, enrollment in the District has been declining over the last decade, which is a potential burden for the District regarding state aid in the future.
-There are various state aid formulas which are driven by enrollment, and due to the decline, the District could face decreasing state aid revenues.
+There are various state aid formulas which are driven by enrollment, and due to the decline, the

+District could face decreasing state aid revenues.
 Studies indicate that enrollment should level off at around 1,200 - 1,250 students for the next five school years.

 The District began implementing the Community Eligibility Program (CEP) through the NYS Education Department Child Nutrition Program during the 2016-2017 school year.
 This enables the District to provide, at no cost, a breakfast and a lunch to each student Districtwide.
 The CEP Program is driven by our Direct Certification eligibility percentages and is a fiscally prudent option for our School Lunch Program in light of the past outstanding and uncollectable negative student lunch accounts.
-The Program proved to be a success for the 2016-17 and 2017-18 school years and the District has continued the program for the 2018-19 school year.
+The program has proved to be a success.
+The 2019-20 school year marks the fourth year of the program.
+After five years the District will reapply for the program.

 The Board of Education continues to research its options for the vacant Durham School Building.
-For the 2018-19 school year, Questar III BOCES has started a Heavy Machinery & Equipment Maintenance Program.
+Beginning in the 2018-19 school year, Questar III BOCES has held a Heavy Machinery & Equipment Maintenance Program.
 This Program utilizes two classrooms in the building and uses the grounds to teach students heavy machinery operation.
+This Program has proved to be successful and enrollment for the 2019-20 school year has reached its capacity with 50 students enrolled.
 Questar III pays rent to the District for usage of the buildings and grounds.
 Although the remainder building remains vacant, the Town of Durham is utilizing the building as a community center with limited, scheduled building usage.
 This usage began in October 2015.
 An inter-municipal agreement between the District and the Town of Durham was negotiated to ensure that this usage is at no extra cost to the District.